Sean-Bradley/Design-Patterns-In-Python/composite/README.md

 Demonstration of a simple in memory hierarchal file system.

-A root object is created which is a composite.
+A root object is created that is a composite.

 Several files (leaves) are created and added to the root folder.